magento/knowledge-base/src/troubleshooting/general/deployment-failed-unable-to-apply-mdva-43395-patch.md

 labels: failed deployment,MDVA-43395,patch,Adobe Commerce,cloud infrastructure,m2-hotfixes,magento-cloud-patches,troubleshooting
 ---

-This article provides a solution for the failed deployment where the user is not able to apply the MDVA-43395 patch.
+This article provides a solution for the issue, where trying to apply the MDVA-43395 patch results in failed deployment.

 ## Affected products and versions